sofiabrownn/BSAN-6070/CA02-README.md

 The dataset consists of email files stored in
 - train-mails/ (Training emails)
 - test-mails/ (Test emails)

-- Ensure the Python notebook is in the same folder as both data sets
+**Note**:Ensure the Python notebook is in the same folder as both data sets